 The constitutional and federal organisation

-Any amendment of the national Constitution must be approved by the People in a referendum and by a majority of cantons in the Council of States (Ständerat), and of course by the National Council (Nationalrat).
-This chamber was more progressive and based on the system of proportionality (Proporzsystem) since 1918/1919.
+Any amendment to the national Constitution must be approved by the People in a referendum, by a majority of cantons in the Council of States (Ständerat), and by the National Council (Nationalrat).
+This chamber was more progressive and has been based on the system of proportionality (Proporzsystem) since 1918/1919.

 The World Wars

-Women (and men) had already organised themselves for this right at the end of the nineteenth century and found an increasing audience, also after the First World War.
+Women (and men) had already organised themselves for this right at the end of the nineteenth century and found an increasing audience after the First World War.

 The leading and heroic role (this was at least the perception) in the Second World War was played by the male soldier who, under the leadership of General Henri Guisan (1874-1960), had saved the country from the German invasion through the so-called Reduit.
 Women did not distinguish themselves (that was the perception) and emancipate as in other countries.

-In other European countries, the right to vote meant something else than equal rights.
-Until the fifties and seventies/eighties, (married) women were legally subordinate to men in most European countries, just as they were in Switzerland (which embedded gender equality in the Constitution in 1981).
+In other European countries, the right to vote meant something other than equal rights.
+Until the fifties and seventies/eighties, (married) women were legally subordinate to men in most European countries, just as in Switzerland (which embedded gender equality in the Constitution in 1981).

-In the Federal Parliament and the cantons, women’s suffrage was an important issue after 1945.
+Women’s suffrage was an important issue after 1945 in the Federal Parliament and the cantons.
 Referendums took place in the cantons Zurich, Neuchâtel, Vaud, Tessin, Solothurn, Geneva, Basel-Stadt and Basel-Landschaft, in vain, until 1957.

-A majority in the Council of States and People was needed and became a reality in 1971.
+A majority in the Council of States and of the People (das Volk) was needed and became a reality in 1971.
 Eight cantons voted against in the Council of States: Appenzell Innerrrhoden, Appenzell Ausserrhoden, Glarus, Obwalden, Schwytz, St.-Gall, Thurgau und Uri.
 Zwei Kantone wehrten sich nachher noch eine Zeit lang.Two cantons even resisted for a longer time.